sjentsch/lsjDocs/Ch05/Ch05_Graphics_1.rst

 Histograms
 ----------

-Let’s begin with the humble **histogram**.
+Let us begin with the humble **histogram**.
 Histograms are one of the simplest and most useful ways of visualising data.
 They make most sense when you have an interval or ratio scale variable (e.g., the ``afl.margins`` variable from the
 |aflsmall_finalists|_ data set that we used in
 :doc:`../Ch04/Ch04_Descriptives`) and what you want to do is get an overall impression of the variable.
-Most of you probably know how histograms work, since they’re so widely used, but for the sake of completeness I’ll describe them.
+Most of you probably know how histograms work, since they are so widely used, but for the sake of completeness I will describe them.
 All you do is divide up the possible values into **bins** and then count the number of observations that fall within each bin.
 This count is referred to as the frequency or density of the bin and is displayed as a vertical bar.